Yanlan-Mao-Lab/TissueOrigami/tests/mesh_gen_reg/readme.md

 ```
 for each `i=1,...,N`.

-The `optional_new_name_i` argument is optional; if provided, pytest will copy _and rename_ `extra_input_i` to `optional_new_name_i` before running mesh generation - this is useful for giving your input files understandable and clear names, but for when the mesh generation executable is looking for a specific file name during runtime.
+The `optional_new_name_i` argument is optional; if provided, pytest will copy _and rename_ `extra_input_i` to `optional_new_name_i` before running mesh generation.
+This is useful for giving your input files understandable and clear names, but for when the mesh generation executable is looking for a specific file name during runtime.

 Finally, inform pytest which outputs should be recovered, and to which reference files they should be compared, using
 ```python